Set up Notifications

 A global integration will work across the Repositories in your organization with no additional configuration.

-In the Webhook URL box, add the URL for the Slack Webhook that was set up to receive notifications.
+1. In the Webhook URL box, add the URL for the target Webhook to receive notifications

 Note: As DryRun Security runs, it will assign a Risk Level to changes in the code base.
 Notifications will be sent on changes that match the Risk Level you've selected.